waimea-igdaikee/300dtd-cadet-planner-website/docs/0-requirements.md

 - Expect an obvious and easy-to-use interface that showing which roles are free or taken (and who by) for the current and next week.
 This interface will mostly be used on mobile phones but must still be desktop compatible
 - Need a way to easily accept a role for the current or next week
 - Need an obvious way to see if when they've been allocated a role
+- Should be able to see an overview / description of each role in case they've forgotten
 - Can see their stats over the past term i.e. how many times they've done each role

 **Seniors Rates and Officers**